sina20-20/Simple-calculator-Python/README.md

 A function in Python is an aggregation of related statements designed to perform a computational, logical, or evaluative task.
 The idea is to put some commonly or repeatedly done task together and make a function so that instead of writing the same code again and again for different inputs, we can call the function to reuse code contained in it over and over again.

-Functions can be both built-in or user-defined.
-It helps the program to be concise, non-repetitive, and organized.